aramisw/wangzhao/_includes/about/en.md

 \[10\] [A Memetic Algorithm based on Immune Multi-Objective Optimization for Flexible Job-shop Scheduling Problems][15],Jingjing Ma, Yu Lei, Zhao Wang, Licheng Jiao, Ruochen Liu.
 IEEE Congress on Evolutionary Computation, 2014:58-65.

+# Funding
+I am in charge of a project of the National Key Laboratory Fundings